brennier/hagemu/README.md

   - [ ] Add a custom boot rom
   - [ ] Use _Static_assert to ensure endianness
   - [ ] Use some profiling tools to find critical code blocks
-  - [ ] Compile program and Raylib using -O3 and -flto and -ffast-math
+  - [ ] Compile program using -O3 and -flto and -ffast-math
-  - [ ] Make sure to disable Raylib's rshapes and rmodels modules
 - [x] Known glitches
   - [x] Pokemon Red corrupted save data
     - Fixed!
 My SRAM implementation was off-by-one